angarsky/diveintopython/learn/file_handling/csv.md

 df.to_csv('data.csv', index=False)
 ```

-In both of these examples, we load the [json](https://docs.python.org/3/library/json.html) `data` from a `file`, convert it to a Python object, and then write it to a CSV `file` using the `csv` module or [pandas](https://pypi.org/project/pandas/) library.
-With these methods, you can easily convert JSON `data` to CSV format in Python.
+In both of these examples, we load the JSON data from a file, convert it to a Python object, and then write it to a CSV `file` using the `csv` module or [pandas](https://pypi.org/project/pandas/) library.
+With these methods, you can easily convert JSON data to CSV format in Python.

 ## Read CSV with Pandas

-Pandas is a powerful open-source `data` analysis library for Python that offers easy-to-use `data` structures for `data` manipulation and analysis.
+Pandas is a powerful open-source data analysis library for Python that offers easy-to-use data structures for data manipulation and analysis.
 In `pandas`, reading and manipulating CSV files is simple and efficient.

 ### Load CSV with Pandas

-To load a CSV `file` with Pandas, we use `read_csv()`.
-Let's see how we can load a CSV `file` using Pandas:
+To load a CSV file with Pandas, we use `read_csv()`.
+Let's see how we can load a CSV file using Pandas:

 ```python
 import pandas as pd